 Lacee eventually got more involved with the Barefoot Dance Team.
 She began coaching in 2016 and now holds the team manager position.
 Lacee has choreographed many competition winning dances and plans on choreographing more!
 Lacee is also the owner of a dance boutique located inside Barefoot Dance Studio.
 Make sure to check out her store.
 It's your one stop shop for all your dancers needs.
 From shoes, to leos, to tights to cool gear, she will have your dancer looking their best in and out of the classroom!

-Miss Ashley Reyelts has been dancing locally for fifteen years, and recently began her time at Barefoot.
-She comes from a large background of dance and theater experience.
-Reyelts has been trained under many local studios; as well as under the instruction of Mark Morris Company, Repertory Dance Theater, "So You Think You Can Dance" finalist Hailee Payne, Axis Dance Company, and The Joffrey Ballet.
-She has also been trained by a diverse set of teachings in higher educational dance from South Dakota State University, and the University of Wyoming and their Snowy Range Dance Festival.
-With her countless training lead to many performances; such as "Clara" in the Nutcracker, and Sillibub in “Cats”.
+Miss Ashley Reyelts has been dancing since she was three years old and since 2016 has been actively involved at Barefoot.
+She comes from a large background of dance and theatre experience.
+Reyelts has been trained under many local studios; as well as under the instruction of Mark Morris Company, Repertory Dance Theater, and the Joffrey Ballet.
+She has also been trained by a diverse set of teachings in higher educational dance from South Dakota State University, and the University of Wyomings Snowy Range Dance Festival.
+Her training has lead her to performances such as “Clara” in the Nutcracker, and Sillibub in “Cats”.
 Reyelts has had the opportunity to perform at Disneyland and with the Moscow Ballet.
 Most recently she spent time studying dance in Arizona through Arizona State University and has since returned to Rapid City to continue teaching.
 Locally, she assisted the Chamber Music Festival of the Black Hills, in their production of "Riders on the Storm."
 Ashley is also an award-winning coach for the Barefoot Dance Team along with Barefoot's Event Coordinator.